May December (2023)

 Gracie is 60, and Georgie is 36.
 That is a bit of an age gap for a married couple, but nothing unheard of.
 However…they’ve been together for 24 years.
 A 36-year-old Gracie was married with kids when she had an affair with a fellow employee at a local pet shop.
 Georgie was 12 years old and a 7th-grade student at the time.
 This was enough for tabloid fodder, for sure.
 But what makes this story so interesting that it’s being made into a movie?
 Gracie was sentenced and sent to prison, where she bore her and Georgie’s oldest daughter behind bars.

-The pair married and had two more children, a girl, and a boy, twins.
+The pair married and had two more children, twins, a girl and a boy.
 We spent a week with the family, culminating in the twins’ high school graduation.
-Was it mainly from Elizabeth’s point of view we learn about the family’s history, successes, failures, and why Gracie and Georgie chose to live in the same town where their transgressions first happened?
-It’s a rich character story that unfolds slowly and unsurely.
+Was it mainly from Elizabeth’s point of view that we learn about the family’s history, successes, failures, and why Gracie and Georgie chose to live in the same town where their transgressions first happened?
+It’s a rich character story that unfolds slowly and uncertainly.
 The viewer must be patient, but the reward is there for those who persevere.

-May December is likely to get a lot of buzz around awards season.
+May December is likely to get a lot of buzz during awards season.
 Moore and Portman are fantastic, especially as their tension quietly builds and boils.
 Elizabeth sees this role as an opportunity to advance her career beyond the commercials and crunch-worth shows that had defined her career.
-Meanwhile, Gracie considers the movie a chance for her story to be told in a way that doesn’t portray her as the monster many believe her to be.
-She gets particularly testy when Elizabeth asks her questions that don’t pertain to the three-year period that the movie is set to portray.
+Meanwhile, Gracie sees the movie as an opportunity for her story to be told in a way that doesn’t portray her as the monster many believe her to be.
+She gets particularly testy when Elizabeth asks questions that don’t pertain to the three-year period the movie is set in.

 May December will not answer all your questions, nor does it try to.
 That isn’t what Haynes is interested in.
-His movie will impact you, perhaps even profoundly, depending on your life stage and how you view this period of your life.
-I was more uncomfortable and annoyed than I wanted, typically a surefire sign of a film I didn’t enjoy.
-While I’ll never revisit the movie, I am glad I saw it and devoted my concentration to it.
+His movie will impact you, perhaps even profoundly, depending on your life stage and how you view this period.
+I was more uncomfortable and annoyed than I wanted to be, which is typically a surefire sign that I didn’t enjoy the film.
+While I’ll never revisit the movie, I am glad I saw it and gave it my full attention.

 Plot 8/10